Dani-j/Team2-Pycharm/index.md

 # Introduction

-The document is written to show users how to use PyCharm properly, since these instructions are needed to work with the application.
+The purpose of this document shows users how to use PyCharm properly since these instructions are needed to work with the application.
 PyCharm is a cross-platform Integrated Development Environment (IDE) developed by JetBrains.
 PyCharm specializes in Python programming.
-PyCharm is one of the more popular IDEs due to.
+PyCharm is one of the more popular IDEs due to its user-friendliness and strong debugging ability.

 ## Intended users

-This document is intended for programmers who is new to PyCharm.
-The user should possess enough Python knowledge that is able to write and compile a basic Python program (a basic Python program includes a main function that could be run by the Python compiler in PyCharm).
+This document is intended for programmers who are new to PyCharm.
+The user should have enough Python knowledge that can write and compile a basic Python program (a basic Python program includes a main function that could be run by the Python compiler in PyCharm).

 ## Procedures included

 This document describes how to

-* Auto Format Code
-* Install packages
+* Install Packages
-* Application Debugging
+* Debug Application
-* Performance Optimization
+* Optimize Performance
-* Version Control with Git

 ## Software Versions